verhas/jScriptBasic/site/basic.md

-# jScriptBasic Project Documentation

-The BASIC language interpreted by ScriptBasic for Java
+# The BASIC language interpreted by ScriptBasic for Java

 The language implemented byScriptBasic for Java is a simple BASIC language.
 There are only a very few commands implemented to keep the language simple, easy to learn.
 The following commands are implemented:

 * [Variable assignment](./basic/let.md), `LET` and expression with operators